 Get Them Organized

 Custom shelving is a great way to get organized!
-Whether it’s for holding books or sports equipment, or to display artwork or trophies, having built-in storage will give your student more space and transform their room into something new fitting for this new chapter in life.
+Whether it’s for holding books or sports equipment or displaying artwork or trophies, having built-in storage will give your student more space and transform their room into something new and fitting for this new chapter in life.

 For additional storage, invest in a hamper/basket that they can easily carry their dirty clothes in and also fits nicely in their closet space.
 For the closet, hangers made from nicer materials (such as velvet) will not only help them keep wrinkles out of their dressier items and save valuable drawer space, but their strong grip means they’re less likely to slip and fall on the floor.
 If they’ve already filled up their dressers and shelves and are searching for more storage, miniature baskets or crates can be stacked and tucked in a corner or under the bed to create more space.